Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

-# Batch vs Stream Processing in Data Analyics and Machine Learning: an Overview in 2021
+# Batch vs Stream Processing in Data Analyics: an Overview in 2021

 ## Introduction

-This is a note about batch processing vs stream processing, their technologies and toolstacks, especially for the use cases of data analytics and machine learning.
+This is a note about batch processing vs stream processing, their technologies and toolstacks, especially for the use cases of data analytics.

 ## Batch Processing